 Here is the top of the fraudulent prostate supplement reviews on Smarter-Reviews.com.
 Notice the photo of the reviewer they identify as only Tom.
 They say Tom is the person reviewing the prostate supplements for Smarter Review.

 So to recap: You have a fake review site.
 A fake author on this fake review site saying he reviewed, tested, and analyzed numerous prostate supplements and identified what he believes to be the top five pills.
 They lie in their disclosure.
 They lie about their review process.
-The use a fake person as the reviewer.
-The formula's main ingredient is worthless by the #1 Supplement in America.
+They use a fake person as the reviewer.
+The formula's main ingredient is worthless according to the #1 prostate expert in America.

 Here is the "executive team" behind this fraud.
 The company behind this fake review is called Scale Media.
 Scam Media would have been more accurate.
 The two key scam artists behind this are Ben Flohr and Ziv Haklilli.